SharePoint/sp-dev-docs/docs/spfx/enable-Microsoft-365-content-delivery-network.md

 ---
 title: Enable the Microsoft 365 CDN
-description: Enable the Microsoft 365 CDN on your Microsoft 365 Tenant ms.date: 09/07/2020
+description: Enable the Microsoft 365 CDN on your Microsoft 365 Tenant ms.date: 10/26/2020
 ms.prod: sharepoint
 localization_priority: Normal
 ---
 # Enable the Microsoft 365 CDN

-You can use the built-in Microsoft 365 Content Delivery Network (CDN) to host static assets to provide better performance for your SharePoint Online pages.
+You can use the built-in Microsoft 365 content delivery network (CDN) to host static assets to provide better performance for your SharePoint Online pages.
 The Microsoft 365 CDN improves performance by caching static assets closer to the browsers requesting them, which helps to speed up downloads and reduce latency.
 Also, the Microsoft 365 CDN uses the HTTP/2 protocol for improved compression and HTTP pipelining.
 The Microsoft 365 CDN service is included as part of your SharePoint Online subscription.

 > [!NOTE]
 > For more information, see [Use the Office 365 Content Delivery Network (CDN) with SharePoint Online](/office365/enterprise/use-office-365-cdn-with-spo)